 - Sorbent materials research focuses on increasing effective adsorption temperature through increase of the dihydrogen binding energies and improving volumetric and gravimetric storage capacities through optimizing the material's pore size, increasing pore volume and surface area, and investigating effects of material densification.

 A key component for advancing storage materials is the use of reliable material property measurement techniques.
 It is imperative to understand how the hydrogen storage properties of a material can be significantly influenced by not only individual sample characteristics—including chemical composition and distribution and microscopic and macroscopic material structure—but also pressure, temperature, and sample size.
-To help researchers better understand the proper measurement techniques, FCTO commissioned a best practices manual that gives a detailed overview of the recommended best practices in measuring the hydrogen storage properties of materials.
+To help researchers better understand the proper measurement techniques, HFTO commissioned a best practices manual that gives a detailed overview of the recommended best practices in measuring the hydrogen storage properties of materials.

-In 2015, FCTO launched the Hydrogen Materials Advanced Research Consortium (HyMARC), a collaborative research effort comprising a core of national laboratories and competitively selected individual projects.
+In 2015, HFTO launched the Hydrogen Materials Advanced Research Consortium (HyMARC), a collaborative research effort comprising a core of national laboratories and competitively selected individual projects.
 HyMARC will focus on conducting foundational research to understand the interaction of hydrogen materials in relation to the formation and release of hydrogen from hydrogen storage materials.

 Technical Targets and Status